FEATURE FULL-DOME FILMS

 Between Space and Time

-Vibrant colors, shapes and sounds transport the viewer to a culture that to this day still lives in the heart of the Mexican people.
+This engaging production guides the viewer through the richness and depth of the ancient Mexica, a fascinating culture that lives on in the heart of the Mexican people.